 There are multiple possible reasons for there being few EWAS signals.
 Firstly, DNA methylation varies between cells and tissues, thus any changes related to a trait may occur in any number of tissues.
 Currently, because of ease of access and cost, the most common tissue used for EWAS is blood, which may not capture changes in DNA methylation related to the trait of interest [1], [2].
 Secondly, the commonly used technologies probe a small percentage of the total number of potentially methylated sites.
+In the absence of full knowledge of the correlation structure across methylation site variation, it is therefore difficult to fully understand coverage in current measures.
 Two more possibilities are that DNA methylation variation is actually not associated with the traits studied or that the associations are many and but individually too small to detect with current sample sizes.

 The total contribution of genetic variation to complex trait variance has long been estimable through heritability studies [3].
 Arguably, the finding that most traits had a heritable component provided an a priori justification for the pursuit of gene mapping endeavours that eventually gave rise to GWAS.
 When GWAS was performed in small sample sizes and returned few hits, a simple interpretation was that larger sample sizes were needed to detect many small effects.
 Recent practices of using hundreds of thousands of samples which yield large numbers of GWAS hits have given credibility to this model (Box 1).

-As heritability estimates arise from the expected sharing of genetic variation between relatives, there is no simple corollary to similarly evaluate the total contribution of methylome variation to complex traits.
-Hence, interpretation of the paucity of EWAS hits is difficult because there is no knowledge of the total contribution of methylation variation to the trait.
-However, genetic heritability estimates have since expanded to being estimable in unrelated population-level data, using genetic markers to infer distant relatedness.
-This so-called ‘SNP heritability’ estimates the proportion of phenotypic variance captured by markers on an array (h2SNP).
-Adapting this method to evaluate the total contribution of methylation markers to complex traits could be beneficial in interpreting EWAS results to date (See Box 2 for a simple explanation of SNP heritability and its application to DNA methylation).
+As heritability estimates arise from the relationship between phenotypic variability and genetic relatedness (known in families and across matrices of more distantly related individuals), there is no simple corollary to similarly evaluate the total contribution of methylome variation to complex traits.
+Hence, Interpretation of the paucity of EWAS hits is difficult because there is no knowledge of the total contribution of methylation variation to the trait.
+However, analogous to the calculation of genetic heritability estimates which have been expanded estimates across non-familial population-level data (SNP heritability), the total contribution of methylation markers to complex traits could be estimated in a similar way and potentially beneficial in interpreting EWAS results in a more comprehensive manner (See Box 2 for a simple explanation of SNP heritability and its application to DNA methylation).

-SNP heritability estimates are sensitive to assumptions of the underlying genetic architecture, and there are different ways in which to model the contribution of each SNP to the overall genetic component.
+SNP heritability estimates are sensitive to assumptions of the underlying genetic architecture and there are different ways in which to model the contribution of each SNP to the overall genetic component.
 The original model of calculating h2SNP introduced by Yang et al. assumes that each variant has an effect that is independent of the regional linkage disequilibrium (LD) structure as each variant is unweighted (the blanket model), and this effectively assumes regions of high LD contribute more to phenotypic variance [4].
 Speed et al. proposed a new model, which considered the LD between SNPs so that each region of high LD can effectively be counted as a singular effect (the grouping model)[5].
 Finding which models fit the data better helps ensure a more accurate estimation of the proportion of DNA methylation association with a trait, but they could also be biologically informative.